dappcamp/dappcamp-warriors/README.md

 ### Why we optimize gas fees

 When computation and storage have a relevant monetary cost, optimizing them becomes important.

-We may argue that with future upgrades, using the Ethereum network will get cheaper, but that's not the case for now, so gas optimization is key.
+We may argue that using the Ethereum network will get cheaper with future upgrades, but that's not the case for now so gas optimization is key.

-I like to divide gas optimizations in two groups:
+Gas optimizations can be divided in two main groups:

 * Contract deploy gas optimizations.
 * Runtime gas optimizations.